alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 To minimise the risk of unauthorised access to the dataset while the ingress volume is open for uploads, the following security measures are in place:

-- Access to the ingress volume is restricted to a limited range of IP addresses associated with the **Dataset Provider** and the **host organisation**.
+- Access to the ingress volume is restricted to a limited range of IP addresses associated with the Dataset Provider and the host organisation.
 - The {ref}`role_data_provider_representative` receives a write-only upload token.
     - This allows them to upload, verify and modify the uploaded data, but does not viewing or download of the data.
     - This provides protection against an unauthorised party accessing the data, even they gain access to the upload token.